carlolagaac/aws-online-data-migration-workshop/module2/volume-gateway/README.md

 -   Format the volume to be used by the Windows Host

--   Transfer 10,000 small files from the local Windows host to the NFS share presented by the File Gateway
+-   Copy 10,000 small files from the local Windows host to the Cached Volume

 -   Verify data transferred to Amazon S3 by creating a snapshot of the cached volume and attaching to another instance for review